GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/roadrunner.md

 [Road Runner Docs](https://rr.brott.dev/docs/v1-0/installation/) is an amazing site with all the documentation, installation instructions, and everything you could need to get it set up.
 It is extremely easy and quick to tune along with getting it correct very quickly.
-Read through 0.5 in order to see all of the specifics in accordance with FTC Dashboard and other setup instructions.
+Read through 0.5 in order to see all the specifics in accordance with FTC Dashboard and other setup instructions.

 ### Road Runner 0.5.x

 Road Runner is a very convenient, easy to use software to make your robot follow a path you create.

 [Learn Road Runner](https://learnroadrunner.com/#frequently-asked-questions) is one of the best sites I have found to learn how to use Road Runner.
-It walks through all of the steps from start to finish but I have found some specific things that I have found to be slightly different for my robot, using Rev Ultra-planetary Motors with a gearboxes.
+It walks through all the steps from start to finish but I have found some specific things that I have found to be slightly different for my robot, using Rev Ultra-planetary Motors with a gearboxes.

 I went through all of Learn Road Runner in around two hours after I was able to make my Drive Constants file work correctly.

-Drive Constants is where your robot's specifications are stored and accessed and it is vital these are correct
+Drive Constants is where your robot's specifications are stored and accessed, and it is vital these are correct

 **Note: this is what worked for me, it may not work for you**